svi3c/esroute/README.md

 }
 ```

+### Compilation

+If you configure the routes like listed above, no compilation step is required.
 For convenience, there is a `compileRoutes()` function that you can use to write
 routes in a maybe more concise way.
-Of course this precompilation has a bit of cost.
+Of course this precompilation has a bit of performance and payload cost.
 So if you have a lot of routes, you might consider using the already optimized format above.

 ```ts
 compileRoutes({